CSharp-Pills-15mg/Disposable-Pattern/doc/06 - Fixing the Finalizer.md

 > **Note**
 >
-> In the final state of the implementation, by convention, the `DisposeInternal()` method is, actually, renamed to `Dispose(bool)`.
+> In the final state of the implementation, by convention, the `DisposeInternal()` method will be, actually, renamed to `Dispose(bool)`.
 >
 > This will be done later, when the boolean parameter will also be added.

 The current implementation is, actually, fixing both issues (Issue 3 and Issue 4):

 - The finalizer will not be called unnecessary.
-- The finalizer will not throw because it will not be called after the memory is released from the first call.
+- The finalizer will not throw because it will not be called a second time, after the memory is released from the first call.

 ## Conclusions

-Now the calss is safe to be used.
+Now the class is safe to be used.
 Isn't it?
 We took care of releasing the unmanaged memory even if the consumer forgets to manually do it.

 Is this all?

 Actually...
 There are things that can be improved.
-We did not discussed about:
+We did not discussed yet about:

 - How to prevent the usage of the object after it was disposed?
-- What about the inheritors of the class?
+- What about the potential derived classes?
 How should they release their unmanaged memory if needed?
-- And, also, how to handle a disposable field if it is part of our disposable class?
+- And, also, how to handle a disposable instance of another type if it is part of our disposable class?
 Is there any change in the implementation to handle this case?

 Let's take them one by one.